AstarNetwork/Astar/frame/dapps-staking/src/README.md

 * `StakingWithNoValue` Can not stake with zero value.
 * `InsufficientStakingValue`, Can not stake with value less than minimum staking value.
 * `MaxNumberOfStakersExceeded`, Number of stakers per contract exceeded.
-* `NotOperatedContract`, Targets must be operated contracts Number of stakers per contract exceeded.
+* `NotOperatedContract`, Targets must be operated contracts
 * `NotStakedContract`, Contract isn't staked.
 * `UnstakingWithNoValue`, Unstaking a contract with zero value.
 * `AlreadyRegisteredContract`, The contract is already registered by other account.
 * `ContractIsNotValid`, User attempts to register with address which is not contract.
-* `ContractNotRegistered`, Claiming contract with no developer account.
+* `ContractNotRegistered`, Contract not registered for dapps staking.
 * `AlreadyUsedDeveloperAccount`, This account was already used to register contract.
+* `NotOwnedContract`, Contract not owned by the account.
 * `UnexpectedState`, Unexpected state error, used to abort transaction.
 Used for situations that 'should never happen'.
 Report issue on github if this is ever emitted.
 * `UnknownStartStakingData`, Report issue on github if this is ever emitted.
 * `UnknownEraReward`, Report issue on github if this is ever emitted.